Ecgfrith of Northumbria

 Ecgfrith (/ˈɛdʒfɹɪð/; Ecgfrið [ˈedʒfrið]; c.
-645 – 20 May 685) was the King of Deira from 664 until 670, and then King of Northumbria from 670 until his death in 685.
+645 – 20 May 685) was the King of Northumbria from 670 until his death on 20 May 685.
 He ruled over Northumbria when it was at the height of its power, but his reign ended with a disastrous defeat at the Battle of Nechtansmere against the Picts of Fortriu in which he lost his life.

 Early life

-Ecgfrith was born in 645 to king Oswiu and Eanflæd his queen.
-At about the age of 10 Ecgfrith was held as a hostage at the court of Queen Cynewise after her husband king Penda of Mercia invaded Northumbria in 655.
+Ecgfrith was born in 645 or less likely 646 to king Oswiu of Northumbria and his wife Eanflæd.
+At about the age of 10, Ecgfrith was held as a hostage at the court of Queen Cynewise, wife of King Penda of Mercia.
 Penda was eventually defeated and killed in the Battle of the Winwaed by Oswiu, a victory which greatly enhanced Northumbrian power.
 To secure his hegemony over other English kingdoms Oswiu arranged a marriage between Ecgfrith and Æthelthryth, a daughter of Anna of East Anglia.
-Ecgfrith was then made king of Deira in 664 after his half-brother Alhfrith had rebelled against Oswiu earlier that year.